-Liverpool boss Brendan Rodgers refuses to throw in the towel after their Europa League first-leg defeat at Zenit St Petersburg.
+Liverpool boss Rodgers won't throw in towel after Zenit defeat

 Zenit struck twice in two minutes to win 2-0 on the night.